 ERT Re-certification courses (3 hours of review, new photo and background check for badge) are also available.

 UMCOR’s Connecting Neighbors training – 'Disaster-Ready Congregations' modules focused on preparing churches to train others in individual readiness, church preparation and community engagement with the goal of inspiring congregations and communities to be better able to minimize disaster-caused harm to people and property and to respond to our neighbors in helpful, cooperative and caring ways on behalf of the church and in the spirit of Jesus Christ.
 Read why being prepared helps speed recovery after a disaster.
-(This training also includes some tips on preparing for an active shooter.)
+(This four-hour training also includes some tips on preparing for an active shooter.)

 United Methodist Volunteers in Mission (UMVIM) Team Leader training is designed to promote, encourage, and enable Christians to exemplify "Christian Love in Action" through short-term mission service with those in need throughout the United States and abroad.
 UMVIM provides opportunities for service by developing and nurturing relationships with domestic and international leaders.
 This 6-hour course is an important step in preparing for your journey.